Woman wearing a waist trainer belt

 Waist Trainers: Are There Better Ways to Shape Your Body?

-An hourglass is a device to measure time, but for some people, having an hourglass-shaped torso is a measure of beauty.
-While this obsession with the "ideal" body shape is nothing new, it's gained particular steam in recent years as curvier celebrities have overtaken the red carpet.
+Hourglasses are traditionally used for measuring time, but for some people, having an hourglass-shaped torso is a measure of beauty.
+While this obsession with the "ideal" body shape is nothing new, it's gained more traction over the years as curvier celebrities have overtaken the red carpet.

 What does a waist trainer do?